 With respect to the captions to be used with the cash-, modified cash-, or tax-basis financial statements, there is no requirement to modify the standard GAAP financial statement captions.
 Therefore, captions such as "net income," "net loss," and "retained earnings" are acceptable.
 However, if modifications are desired (which many preparers prefer as a means of additional emphasis that the financial statements are not prepared in accordance with GAAP), common examples for cash-basis financial statements are excess of revenue collected over expenses paid and excess of expenses paid over revenue collected.
 For financial statements prepared when applying a modified cash-basis of accounting, common modifications are excess of revenue over expenses and excess of expenses over revenue.
-With respect to tax-basis financial statements, modifications, if made, may include retained earnings-tax-basis and net income-tax-basis.
+With respect to tax-basis financial statements, modifications with respect to financial statement captions are rarely made.
+However, modifications, if made, may include retained earnings-tax-basis and net income-tax-basis.